junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy stares at the window's direction, holding himself tighter, mind drifting.

-He doesn't hear monster's hauling or human's yelling outside the window, nor does angel's wings fluttering, or sound of gun fire.
+He doesn't hear monsters' hauling or humans' yelling outside the window, nor does angel's wings fluttering, or the sound of gunfire.
 This must be far outside the war zone, or the war might have already swept all the life from the town and left.

 He wonders where he is, this room, this city, where Castiel took him.
 He wonders how many angels might be out there, outside.
 Or maybe this is Castiel's own place, his secret base, with no other angel, just the two of them.
-Maybe, when the angel told him to "rest," he really means it this time, he's letting him go.
+Maybe, when the angel told him to "rest," he really meant it this time; he's letting him go.
 Maybe, in the smallest corner of that angel's mind, he still cares, even just a little bit.
 Maybe, that's why he saved Claire and healed her.

 *No. He's not that kind.* Jimmy presses the heels of his hands on his eye sockets, stopping the hope from sprouting.
 He can't do this again.
-He's already known Castiel is not the caring angel he imagined him to be, he's just another coldblooded soldier, like the rest of them, maybe even more so.
+He already knew that Castiel was not the caring angel he imagined him to be; he's just another cold-blooded soldier, like the rest of them, maybe even more so.

-*He's a monster.* Jimmy says to himself in his mind. *He beat you up, locked up inside your body, he killed innocent people.*
+*He's a monster.* Jimmy says to himself in his mind. *He beat you up, locked you up inside your body; he killed innocent people, and he'll kill more.*

 He's not about to forget and forgive just like a saint.
-The Book has taught him to be thankful and forgiving all his life, and he tried to do follow the doctrines all his life, but that doesn't seem to do him any good.
+The Book has taught him to be thankful and forgiving all his life, and he tried to follow the doctrines all his life, but that doesn't seem to do him any good.
 See where he is now; see how the world is now.

 Jimmy sees his own face in the darkness before his closed eyelids, with glowing white-blue eyes.
 It's like looking at a mirror, except, the figure in the mirror doesn't follow his moves.
-It makes the hairs behind his neck standing.
+It makes the hairs behind his neck stand.

 *But he saved you from those other angels.
 He brought you out before that camp exploded.
 Maybe he heard your prayer and came to you.* A small voice says in his head.

 *Only because he wants to torture me personally!
 Like he owns me!* Jimmy yells at the voice, pressing his eyes so hard that he starts to see small stars in the dark view.
-But the angel's face doesn't disappear from the pressure.
+But the angel's face doesn't disappear under the pressure.

 *Maybe he just doesn't know what is good, and how to do that.* The voice says, sounding suspiciously like his daughter.